AntoniaChroni/antoniachroni.github.io/cv.md

 * Erasmus+ Programme/International Credit Mobility for the academic year 2009.
 University of Pavia, Italy, March – July 2009

-# MEMBERSHIPS IN SCIENTIFIC ORGANIZATIONS
-* Society for the Study of Evolution
-* Society for Molecular Biology and Evolution

 # Conferences and organized symposia
 * Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) Selected (conference canceled due to COVID-19 crisis)